 3. You must buy a ticket to the bus station from the ticket desk – It costs 5 euros per person.

 4. The 93x bus will stop on the road, straight in front of the ticket window.

-5. Once on the bus, you must validate your ticket in the machine on board.
+5. Once on the bus, you must validate your ticket in the machine onboard.

 She informed us we did not need a €15 taxi and that the €1.60 bus to Akito coming in 20 minutes would take us to Cleopatra Marina.
-So, being trusting, tired and not knowing any better, we jumped on the bus as the lady instructed our Greek driver as to where we were going.
-After 15 minutes of winding around the roads of Preveza our driver proceeded to pull over on a main road and tell us that we were at Cleopatra Marina.
+So, being trusting, tired, and not knowing any better, we jumped on the bus as the lady instructed our Greek driver where we were going.
+After 15 minutes of winding around the roads of Preveza, our driver proceeded to pull over on the main road and tell us that we were at Cleopatra Marina.
 We looked at him with what must have been horror!
 We were in the middle of farmland/wasteland with the sight of yacht masts far off in the distance.
 So we began the long walk down the narrow road to Cleopatra Marina, laughing at ourselves and wondering if putting out our thumb to hitch a ride meant the same in Greece as it does back home!

 Even though the day was long, the buses were well worth it – we were about to start our adventure sailing from Greece to Italy!

 I hope this blog is helpful to anyone wishing to catch a bus from Athens to any destination within Greece.
 Any comments or questions are welcome!

 A Beginner’s Guide to Yacht Charters: How to Choose the Right Yacht and Plan the Perfect Trip